MOxUnit/MOxUnit/README.md

 ### Compatibility notes
 - Because GNU Octave 3.8 does not support `classdef` syntax, 'old-style' object-oriented syntax is used for the class definitions.
 For similar reasons, MOxUnit uses the `lasterror` function, even though its use in Matlab is discouraged.
+- Recent versions of Matlab (2016 and later) do not support tests defined just using "initTestSuite", that is without the use of `localfunctions` (see above).
+To ease the transition, consider using the Python script `tools/fix_mfile_test_init.py`, which can rewrite existing .m files that do not use `localfunctions`

 ### Acknowledgements